RafaelAugustScherer/trybe-exercises/01-web_development_fundamentals/block02-git_github_internet/README.md

-# Block 2 - Git & GitHub

 # Git | GitHub | GitLab | BitBucket

-> Git is the program whose function is to manage software version;
+Git is the program whose function is to manage software version;

->
-> GitHub, GitLab & BitBucket are platforms to share, publish and colaborate on Git repositories.
+GitHub, GitLab & BitBucket are platforms to share, publish and colaborate on Git repositories.

 ---